nspektor/Ambulance-Pickup-Architecture/README.md

 ### Rules
 - It takes a minute to go one block either north-south or east-west.
 - Each hospital has an (x,y) location that you can determine when you see the distribution of victims.
-- The ambulances need not return to the hospital where they begin.
-They will automatically return to the closest hospital to the last person's pick up spot
+- The ambulances need not return to the hospital where they begin, you should choose which hospital each ambulance returns to
 - Each ambulance can carry up to 4 people.
 - It takes 1 minute to load a person and 1 minute to unload up to four people.
 - Each person will have a rescue time which is the number of minutes from the start when the person should be unloaded in the hospital to survive.